vrushank1405/sortedset.js/README.md

 * **getBetween(lbound, ubound, exclusive)**: Gets all elements between specified value range.
 If `exclusive` is `true`, values at lower bound and upper bound are not inclusive.

+These functions are optional, if time permitting (covered by optional_tests):

 * **remove(element)**: Removes element from set and returns the element.
 * **removeAt(index)**: Removes element at index location and returns the element.